thibaudclement/cs269i/docs/guest-lecture-kshipra-bhawalkar.md

 _May 12, 2025_

+This is a guest lecture offered by Kshipra Bhawalkar (Lane), Research Scientist Market Algorithms, Google Research.

 ## Motivation: Optimizing Sponsored Search Ads

 If you do a Google search, you will find different elements on the results page: